 3. Keep consistent control over them

 Do not allow bad behavior or tantrums, just because it’s holiday time and you want to let things be.
-If you don’t control it, they might consider it your weakness.
+If you don’t control it, they might consider it your weakness, and become non-compliant.
 It also becomes their habit to manipulate you.
 So, keep control over their wrong behavior at every stage.

 4. Be calm but firm